jerryhgladinet/docs/admin/source/chapter02.rst

 3.3 Self-Hosted |prodname|
 *******************************************

-In the User Interface, the Self-Hosted |prodname| instance is referred to as a Cluster.
+In the User Interface, the Self-Hosted |prodname| instance is referred to as a Cluster or a Server Farm.
 A Cluster can be as small as a single Server or scaled out to include multiple Servers in a Server farm.

 **Hosted CentreStack**